-To understand Microsoft Dynamics 365 (formerly Dynamics CRM), you need to learn some new terms and concepts that may be a bit different from what you know from databases and solutions that are hosted on premises.
+To understand Microsoft Dynamics 365 (formerly Dynamics CRM) and Power Apps, you need to learn some new terms and concepts that may be a bit different from what you know from databases and solutions that are hosted on premises.
+These concepts also apply to Power Apps.
+The main difference is that with Power Apps you are not starting with a Microsoft app but more of a blank canvas for your custom apps.

-This post introduces some of the key terms and how these concepts are important for planning your implementation.
+This post introduces some key terms and how these concepts are important for planning your implementation.

-While Dynamics 365 is available on premises, it is most commonly deployed on the Microsoft cloud.
+While Dynamics 365 is still available on premises, it is most commonly deployed on the Microsoft cloud.
 This blog post discusses only cloud implementations.
-Microsoft has multiple clouds such as commercial and government community clouds.
+Microsoft has multiple clouds such as commercial and government community clouds in several countries.

 We start with a Microsoft tenant.
 A tenant is the account you create in the Microsoft Online Services environment (such as Office 365) when you sign up for a subscription.
 A tenant contains uniquely identified domains, users, security groups, and subscriptions.
 Your tenant has a domain name of